Looking for hiking trails near Lexington, Kentucky? Check out the Brushy Fork trails on Welch Mountain in downtown Berea, Kentucky.

 Staying Found on Welch Mountain

-These trails are not extremely well-marked, but they are kind of marked.
-Sort of.
+These trails are not very well-marked, but they are kind of marked.
+Yeah – sort of.

 Before you go, here’s what you should know.